 To make sure you move forward, it is a good idea to systematically record your the insights you learned and what actions or decisions follow.
 We created a sample Learning Sheet, that will help you capture insights in the process of turning your product ideas successful.
 Download the Learning Sheet.

-- The real startup book by Various authors
+- The real startup book by Tristan Kromer, et. al.

 - Infographic: How to Solve the Online Registration Challenge by Luke Rolka